Upsonic/Client/README.md

-# Upsonic | Python Client Library
+# Upsonic | Self-Driven Autonomous Python Libraries

-The Upsonic Python Client Library is designed to help data scientists and ML engineers efficiently manage and automate maintenance-free utility library creation.
+The Upsonic is designed to help data scientists and ML engineers efficiently manage and automate maintenance-free utility library creation.
 It provides a simple, easy-to-use Python interface to interact with the Upsonic platform.
 [Website](https://upsonic.co/) | [Discord](https://discord.gg/) | [Twitter](https://twitter.com/upsonicco)